Spirent/py-stcrestclient/README.md

 1. end_tcsession=False: End client controller, but leave test session on server.
 1. end_tcsession=True: End client controller and terminate test session (default).

 Specifying end_tcsession=False is useful to do before attaching an STC GUI or legacy automation script, to prevent having multiple controllers that may interfere with each other.
+This requires that the server is running version 2.1.5 or later of the STC ReST API.

 When using the interactive shell, tccsh, the equivalent commands are: